frederic-perez/AmE-dictionary/data/dictionary.md

 __a fine state of affairs__ _idiom_ A situation that has gone wrong and is very problematic.
 The term is an instance of irony or sarcasm.
 __à gogo__ _informal_ As much as one likes; galore: _wine à gogo._
 __a going concern__ _idiom_ A business, enterprise, or activity that has done well thus far and is expected to continue making a profit. _He sold the cafe as a going concern._
+__a golden hello__ _idiom_ A sum of money paid to a new employee as a benefit for being recruited by a company.
 __a good turn__ _idiom_ An action that is beneficial to another person in some way.
 __a great many__ _idiom_ A very large number of (people, things, etc.).
 __a hard pill to swallow__ _idiom_ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.